An audit library is built like any other shared object. However, the audit libraries unique namespace within a process requires some additional care.

 The library should not use system interfaces that do not provide for multiple instances of the interface within a process.

-If the audit library calls printf(3C), then the audit library must define a dependency on libc.
+If an audit library references external interfaces, then the audit library must define the dependency that provides the interface definition.
+For example, if the audit library calls printf(3C), then the audit library must define a dependency on libc.
 See Generating a Shared Object Output File.
 Because the audit library has a unique namespace, symbol references cannot be satisfied by the libc that is present in the application being audited.
 If an audit library has a dependency on libc, then two versions of libc.so.1 are loaded into the process.
 One version satisfies the binding requirements of the application link-map list.
 The other version satisfies the binding requirements of the audit link-map list.

 Some system interfaces assume that the interfaces are the only instance of their implementation within a process.
 Examples of such implementations are signals and malloc(3C).
 Audit libraries should avoid using such interfaces, as doing so can inadvertently alter the behavior of the application.